Crown-Commercial-Service/digitalmarketplace-aws/terraform/README.md

 Terraform can be used only with MFA therefore you have to set up your profiles both in `~/.aws/credentials` and `~/.aws/config`

-Note: You can use direnv (https://github.com/direnv/direnv) to load the AWS_PROFILE value automatically for the root modules (`aws-dm*/.envrc`).
-Nonetheless the Terraform wrapper script and the Makefile is going to source the `.envrc` files automatically.
+You will need to set up ```.envrc``` files for each project you wish to use which export the related ```AWS_PROFILE``` value for that project.
+Direnv (https://github.com/direnv/direnv) will load these automatically when using the Terraform wrapper script and Makefiles.

 ### Example